bliulab/TPpred-PepPA/README.md

-# TPpred-LE
+# TPpred-PepPA
-The implementation of the paper ***TPpred-LE: Therapeutic peptide functions prediction based on label embedding***
+The implementation of the paper ***Peptide Language Pragmatic Analysis and Two-stage Hierarchical Learning framework for Therapeutic Peptide Prediction PLPTP: A Motif-based Interpretable Deep Learning Framework Based on Protein Language Models for Peptide Toxicity Prediction***

 ## Requirements
 The majoy dependencies used in this project are as following: